jensdietrich/se-teaching/asm/README.md

 ## Dynamic Analysis and Byte Code Manipulation with an ASM-Based Agent

 This scenario implements an agent that monitors write access to fields when a program executes.
 Field writes are intercepted, and a record is stored in a simple memory database.
-A testing-scope dependency and some reconfiguration of the surefire testing plugin are used to test the agend without actually emplying it as a `java` runtime argument, see `pom.xml` for details.
+A testing-scope dependency and some reconfiguration of the surefire testing plugin are used to test the agent without actually deploying it as a `java` runtime argument, see `pom.xml` for details.

 The agent class is `nz.ac.vuw.jenz.asm.instrumentation.LogFieldWriteAgent`, the actual byte code manipulation is implemented as an ASM visitor in `nz.ac.vuw.jenz.asm.instrumentation.LogFieldWriteVisitor`.